aabbas90/DOGE-Train/README.md

 This will generate independent set problem instances as used in the paper and write them in `datasets/MIS` directory.

 ### 2. Custom datasets
 For other datasets used in the paper we provide config files containing all hyperparameters in the `configs` folder.
 Modify the variable `DATA_DIR` in the config file appropriately.
-The format should be
+The files should be organized as follows

 ```
-./datasets/<DATA_NAME>/train_split/instances/<training .lp files here>
+<DATA_DIR>/train_split/instances/<training .lp files here>
-./datasets/<DATA_NAME>/test_split/instances/<testing .lp files here>
+<DATA_DIR>/test_split/instances/<testing .lp files here>
 ```

 See `configs/config_mis.py` for an example.